Badges of the United States Navy: Command

-The Command at Sea insignia is for commissioned officers between the ranks of Lieutenant (O-3) and Captain (O-6) who are in or have been in command of a ship or operational fleet air unit.
+The Command at Sea insignia is for commissioned officers between the ranks of Lieutenant (O-3) and Admiral (O-10) who are in or have been in command of a ship or operational fleet air unit.
 The Command Ashore/Project Manager insignia is for officers who are or have been commanding officer of a naval installation, a shore-based command (to include non-deploying air commands), or in charge of a major program or project (the latter being primarily in the Naval Air Systems Command or Naval Sea Systems Command).

 An incumbent officer wears insignia on the right breast; in full dress it is worn 1/4 in above the nametag.

 A post tour officer wears the insignia on the left breast 1/4 inch below the top of the pocket/flap.
 If a warfare or qualification insignia is already occupying that position, it is then worn 1/4 inch below that insignia, or on uniforms with pocket flaps, 1/4 inch below the flap.
 Women in full dress will wear post tour command insignia 1/4 inch above the left pocket, medals or primary breast insignia.
 Only one post tour command insignia may be worn.